This post was first published in2011, re-published again with fresh content, photographs and slight change in the recipe.

 - Mashed thoroughly the potatoes and mix it with salt and finely chopped green chillies.
 Divide it into six portions, flatten them like patties and give a bowl like shape.

-- Filled the bowl of mashed potatoes with stir fried mocha or banana blossom in the centre and wrap it along so that the mocha is well secured inside it .
+- Filled the bowl of mashed potatoes with stir fried banana blossom in the center and wrap it along so that the banana flowers is well secured inside it .

 - Serve the hot mochar chop / banana blossom appetizer with kasundi (Bengali mustard sauce) or any sauce of your choice.